python/exceptiongroups/except_star.md

 For regular exceptions, the traceback represents a simple path of frames, from the frame in which the exception was raised to the frame in which it was was caught or, if it hasn't been caught yet, the frame that the program's execution is currently in.
-The list is constructed by the interpreter which appends a frame to the traceback of the 'current exception' (the one returned by `sys.exc_info()`) if one exists.
+The list is constructed by the interpreter which, appends any frame it exits to the traceback of the 'current exception' if one exists (the exception returned by `sys.exc_info()`).
 To support efficient appends, the links in a traceback's list of frames are from the oldest to the newest frame.
 Appending a new frame is then simply a matter of inserting a new head to the linked list referenced from the exception's `__traceback__` field.
-Crucially, the traceback is immutable in the sense that once frames are added they are no longer modified.
+Crucially, the traceback's frame list is immutable in the sense that frames only need to be added at the head, and never need to be removed.

 We will not need to make any changes to this data structure.
 The `__traceback__` field of the ExceptionGroup object represents that path that